QuestioWo/Sigma17/README.md

 4. Finish code debugger
 * √ - Allow for code and breakpoints to be passed/persist between different pages
-* Allow for breakpoints to halt execution of code
+* √ - Allow for breakpoints to halt execution of code
-* Add window to show register, memory and I/O along with code
+* √ - Add window to show register, memory and I/O
-* Add highlighting of lines being and have been executed
+* √ - Add highlighting of lines being and have been executed in memory
-* Add line by line exectuting ability
+* √ - Add line by line exectuting ability
+* Change input button on debug page
+* Allow input to be displayed
+* Allow input to persist between pages
+* Addd double click back to output box
+* Show code chunk with highlighting of lines being exectued

 5. Clean-Up
 * Write testing framework for/how to set tests out